 The Best Damn Philly Cheesesteak You'll Ever Eat

-Philly Cheesesteak wars are a constant event between Pat’s and Geno’s in South Philly.
+Philly cheesesteak wars are a constant event between Pat’s and Geno’s in South Philly.
+(See a bit of history about this rivalry in the video below.)
 If I still lived there, they’d have to go up against me.
 And I’d win!

 How’s that for confidence?